linka-cloud/coredns-split/README.md

 If there are multiple A Records in the response, only the records matching the defined network will be returned to a matching querier, and the records not matching the network to the other sources.

-This plugin is not about security, it is design only to give a better answer to the incoming source IP, if you need to apply security filtering rules, please consider using the [**coredns** *acl*](https://coredns.io/plugins/acl/) plugin.
+⚠️ This plugin is not much about security, it is designed only to give a better answer to the incoming source IP, if you need to apply security filtering rules, please consider using the [**coredns** *acl*](https://coredns.io/plugins/acl/) plugin.

 ## Compilation